turtlesec-no/turtlesec-no.github.io/working.md

 * This "care leave" can also be self-reported
 * You will receive your full salary during your self-reported illness or care leave
 * For illnesses beyond the self-reporting days above, a doctor's note can be supplied
-* For illnesses longer than 16 consecutive days, the state agency NAV will cover your salary up to 6 G, [where a "G" is index regulated and in 2021 it is about 100.000 NOK][1].
+* For illnesses longer than 16 consecutive days, the state agency NAV will cover your salary up to 6 G (where a "G" is index regulated and in 2020 it is [101.351 NOK][3])

 #### Notes on Sick Leave